Tuition Deposit Refund Policy

 Important Information

-- Students must apply for a Deposit Refund within one year of the expiry date on the most recent Letter of Acceptance (LOA); otherwise, the deposit will be forfeited.
+• Students must apply for a Deposit Refund within one year of the expiry date on the most recent Letter of Acceptance (LOA); otherwise, the deposit will be forfeited.

-- Students who are eligible for a refund of previous deposit/s and looking to submit a re-application for a new term, have the option to use their initial deposit (minus the non-refundable registration fee) towards tuition only (Not as a part of the new deposit).
+• Students, who are eligible for a refund of previous deposit/s and looking to submit a re-application for a new term, have the option to use their initial deposit (minus the non-refundable registration fee) towards tuition only (not as a part of the new deposit).
 Students will be required to make a new deposit to receive a new LOA for the re-application.
 Only tuition overpayments can be used towards a re-application deposit.
 Students with tuition overpayments of less than $8,500 in their accounts will be required to pay the difference.
-The new LOA includes the total amount paid to FDU Vancouver.
-Students with multiple LOAs will need to provide the latest study permit rejection letter corresponding to the last LOA issued by FDU Vancouver to be eligible for a refund.
-Providing a study permit rejection letter from older application/s will not be sufficient to issue a refund.
+The new LOA includes the total amount paid, minus any non-refundable fees, to FDU Vancouver.

-- Students with overpayments or credits have one year to apply for a refund; otherwise, the amount will be forfeited.
+• Students with overpayments or credits have one year to apply for a refund; otherwise, the amount will be forfeited.

-- A student may request a refund to be issued to a third party provided there is evidence the original payment was made by that party (e.g. a cheque in another person’s name, a wire transfer from another party, or if payment by the third party was witnessed).
+• Students may request a refund to be issued to a third party provided there is evidence the original payment was made by that party (e.g. a cheque in another person’s name, a wire transfer from another party, or if payment by the third party was witnessed).
 FDU Vancouver will, as practice, make a note of a third-party payment on our documentation.
 However, the student should be prepared to provide additional information as requested.

 Eligibility

-Tuition deposits are only refundable due to IRCC study permit denials, and a non-refundable registration fee will be withheld.
+Tuition deposits are only refundable due to IRCC study permit refusal, and a non-refundable registration fee will be withheld.
 Students can refer to FDU Vancouver’s Tuition & Fees page to view the current non-refundable fee applicable to refund requests.

 Application Cancellations

-Accounts with tuition overpayments are eligible for a refund.
-The $5,000 or $8,500 USD non-refundable tuition deposit (depending on when the Letter of Offer (LOO) was issued) will be withheld from students that decide to cancel their FDU Vancouver application.
-Students who opt to cancel their FDU application prior to receiving a response from IRCC regarding a study permit application or judicial review will also be considered as an application cancellation and the non-refundable tuition deposit will be withheld.
-This non-refundable deposit cannot be appealed after the application cancellation is processed.
+Students who decide to cancel their FDU application before receiving a response from IRCC regarding a study permit application or judicial review will be considered as an application cancellation and the non-refundable tuition deposit will be withheld.

 How to Apply